jpassetti/mmi675-spring2024-wordpress/readme.md

 - Introduction to WordPress menus.
 Create a custom menu in the WordPress dashboard and display it in the theme.
 - Register a menu location in `functions.php`.
-- Add items to the menu from the WordPress dashboard.
+- Add items to the menu from the WordPress dashboard > Menus.
 - Display the menu in the theme's header with `wp_nav_menu()`.

 ```php